CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

 2. Literature requirement: Research relevant background and find at least two (2) academic references related to the selected area and your exploratory questions.

-   Please do not use blogs or web sites at your references.
+   Please do not use blogs or websites as your references.
 Much of this text is likely to be unsubstantiated since it has not been subjected to an academic peer-review panel.
 Instead you are to use Google Scholar to locate peer-reviewed and scholarly articles which have been published by a reputable organization, and contain factual information.

 3. Scope of your study: Determine what you would like to research.
 Isolate your research question into some manageable articulation that you will be able to address using an analysis of data.
 Try to be realistic in how you choose your research question: do not choose a topic which has too many smaller pieces that must be researched before your actual question may be addressed by analysis for discovery and conclusion.

 4. Data: Select a large-size, real-world data set to investigate your phenomena.
 Your data must be free, public and available online.
 Your data should also be credible and originate from sources of good standing.
-Please perform necessary searches to locate public and credible data sets are able to be referenced in articles.
+Please perform necessary searches to locate public and credible data sets that are able to be referenced in articles.
 To give you ideas, there is a list of sites (below) that specialize in providing publicly available data.

     Please use a new dataset which you have not used for any other project.
 To help get you started in this task, there are some urls available to you to investigate at the course [resources](https://www.oliverbonhamcarter.com/resources/dataanalytics_resources/) page.